 FCP Live-In vs. Assisted Living: Why FCP Live-In Home Care is Better than Assisted Living

-• Assisted living facilities require large sums of money upfront in advance (move-in fees, 1st and last month) however, we require no money down.
-Also, assisted living facilities usually have a lot of costly requirements when making the decision to move out and transitioning to another setting.
+Assisted living facilities require large sums of money upfront in advance (move-in fees, first and last month) however, we require no money down.
+Also, assisted living facilities usually have a lot of costly requirements if a resident has to move out and transition into another setting.

-• FCP Live-In incorporates customized, purposeful engagement and socialization activities to each client’s individualized needs right at home on their schedule preferences.
-Assisted living facilities will offer generalized programming that may not interest a resident at specific times, so they may not partake in most of the activities.
+FCP Live-In incorporates customized, purposeful engagement and socialization activities to each client’s individualized needs right at home on their schedule preferences.
+Assisted living facilities will offer generalized programming that may not interest a resident at specific times, so they may not partake in some of the activities.

-• Assisted living facilities cannot care for residents that have certain mobility deficits.
-And if your loved one experiences a decline, they require them to move to a more skilled setting.
+Assisted living facilities cannot care for residents that have certain mobility deficits, and if residents experience declining health, facility operators require them to move to a more skilled setting.
 FCP Live-In can provide care, in most circumstances, until end-of-life at home in conjunction with other medical providers.

-• In assisted living facilities, once your financial resources are depleted, your choices are limited to moving to a Medicaid nursing home whether you are ready or not for that setting.
-Some assisted living facilities have programs, but they are extremely limited and don’t have enough space for all residents that may be needing financial assistance.
+In assisted living facilities, once your financial resources are depleted, your choices are limited to moving to a Medicaid nursing home, whether you are ready or not for that setting.
+Some assisted living facilities have financial assistance programs, but they are extremely limited and do not have enough space for all residents that may be needing need financial assistance.

-• FCP Live-In specializes in caring for clients challenged with Alzheimer’s Disease and care for all other dementia-related illnesses at home.
-With FCP Live-In, our clients are in an environment that they are familiar and comfortable with, so the only change will be getting to know the caregiver, in which we have seen many situations that blossom into wonderful friendships.
+With FCP Live-In, our clients are in an environment that they are familiar with and comfortable with, so the only change will be getting to know the caregiver.
+We have seen many situations that blossom into wonderful friendships.